 - Use of such terms as "purpose," "vision," "mission," and "values" varies depending on the organization, and some organizations may not use one or more of these terms.
 Nevertheless, you should have a clear understanding of the essence of your organization, why it exists, and where your senior leaders want to take the organization in the future.
-This clarity enables you to make and implement strategic decisions affecting the future of your organization. - The regulatory environment in which you operate places requirements on your organization and impacts how you run your organization.
+This clarity enables you to make and implement strategic decisions affecting the future of your organization. - The legal and regulatory environment in which you operate places requirements on your organization and impacts how you run your organization.
 Understanding this environment is key to making effective operational and strategic decisions.
-Further, it allows you to identify whether you are merely complying with the minimum requirements of applicable laws, regulations, and standards of practice or exceeding them, a hallmark of leading organizations. - Leading organizations have well-defined governance systems with clear reporting relationships.
-It is important to
+Further, it allows you to identify whether you are merely complying with the minimum requirements of applicable laws, regulations, and standards of practice or exceeding them, a hallmark of leading organizations.

-- clearly identify which functions are performed by senior leaders and, as applicable, by your governance board and your parent organization.
-Board independence and accountability frequently are key considerations in the governance structure. - In supplier-dependent organizations, suppliers play critical roles in processes that are important to running the business and to maintaining or achieving a sustainable competitive advantage.
-Supply chain requirements might include on-time or just-in-time delivery, flexibility, variable staffing, research and design capability, and customized manufacturing or services.
+- Leading organizations have well-defined governance systems with clear reporting relationships.
+It is important to clearly identify which functions are performed by senior leaders and, as applicable, by your governance board and your parent organization.
+Board independence and accountability frequently are key considerations in the governance structure. - In supplier-dependent organizations, suppliers play critical roles in processes that are important to running the organization and to maintaining or achieving overall organizational performance success.
+Supply chain requirements might include accessibility, continuity of care, ontime or just-in-time delivery, flexibility, variable staffing, research and design capability, and customized services.